LiamMartens/xTend/README.md

 * A lot of helper functions to keep your code clean
 * A simple CLI to do basic interactions

+###Example
+You can find an example application in the `examples` directory.
+It's a very simple tasklist project.

 ###Documentation
 [Read The Docs](http://xtend.readthedocs.org/en/latest/)